From Chapter 4: Buzzword Burnout

 Would it help to settle?

-To close a tab, breathe once, and scan for what your body’s carrying today?
+To close a tab, breathe once, and notice what your body’s carrying today?

-This reflection offers a quiet space to notice when a struggle comes from the system around you—and when it’s something you’ve slowly taken on as your own.
+This is a quiet space to notice when a struggle comes from the system around you—and when it’s something you’ve slowly taken on as your own.

-You don’t need to get it sorted neatly.
+You don’t have to get it sorted neatly.

-Solan noticed it, too—that heavy pull to self-correct what was never his to fix.
+Solan noticed it, too—that pull to self-correct what was never his to fix.

 Sometimes it isn’t the salad.